-Marbled coconut pumpkin pie is an easy and comforting mildly sweet spiced pumpkin pie with marbled coconut flavored sour cream topping.
+Coconut pumpkin pie is an easy and festive mildly sweet spiced pumpkin pie with marbled coconut flavored sour cream topping.
 A must for Fall!

-I am genuinely thankful for you, your readership and support.
+I am thankful for you, your readership and support.
 From my family to yours,

 Marbled Coconut Pumpkin Pie